 Instead, look at what changes need to be made in your current system.
 What’s working?
-What’s not?
+What isn’t?
 How are inaccuracies negatively affecting your organization?
 You’ll use this information to decide on a WMS.

 Ask team members what they find frustrating about the job.
 Zero in on redundancies and inefficiencies to see where you need to improve.

 For example, is your picking being done effectively?
-If not, you are wasting time and money.
+If not, you’re wasting time and money.
 A WMS can help by adding automated retrieval and picking solutions, like optimized pick routes and automated inventory management.

 2. Collect team needs

 Encourage team members to prioritize by need-to-haves and nice-to-haves.
-Prioritize the need-to-haves.
-This will help you quickly eliminate any WMS that doesn’t meet your team’s or business’ needs.
+This will help you quickly eliminate any WMS that doesn’t meet your team’s or business’s needs.

 Get started with these questions: